-The Evolution of the Vape Pen
+What Is The History Of Vaping?
+Exploring the Evolution of the Vape Pen

-Walk into any dispensary and there is a myriad of options for cannabis users to medicate.
+Walk into any dispensary and there are a myriad of options for cannabis users to medicate.
 You’re likely to see an entire section dedicated to the cannabis vape pen.
 Since the popularization of cannabis vapes, hundreds of companies have popped up offering seemingly identical products.
 The benefits are clear: portability, discretion, and consistent dosing.
 Still, with all of the options available and their likeness to e-cigarettes, some patients are ill-informed and intimidated by the world of vaping.
 In reality, the modern vape has allowed us to reap the benefits of cannabis in a completely new and innovative way.
 Before we discuss the advantages of current vape technology, let’s peer back into the origin of the e-cig.

 The first patented electronic cigarette was invented by a Korean War veteran, Herbert A. Gilbert, sometime in the early 1960’s.
 Gilbert’s inspiration for developing the e-cig came from his simple observation that smoking dry tobacco leaves felt disgusting.
 To Gilbert, the act of burning and smoking something was repulsive.
 Although never officially launched into the market, Gilbert’s design, including a flavor cartridge, heating mechanism, mouthpiece, and long, slim shape, certainly paved the way for all vape designs that followed.